RequirementEngineering/ch-re-al147172/SRS-TELMEX.md

 7. A confirm selected option is deployed.
 8. Changes are saved in the database.

+3.6 Use case: History

+Description

+The supervisor views histroy of requested tool to check date and other tools.

+Step-By-Step Description

+1.The Manager tools selects the history button.
+2.The system display the history of the requestes tools.

 4.0 Use case: Select tool

 Description